As a parent or caregiver, you’re likely hypersensitive to every little thing related to your child.

 How Can A Pediatric Physical Therapist For Autism Help?

-If your child has autism spectrum disorder, a physical therapist can help with issues related to motor delays and control.
+Pediatric physical therapists can help autistic children with any issues related to motor delays and control.

 One early predictor of autism spectrum disorder is delays in early movement skills.